The Department of Systems Science and Industrial Engineering (SSIE) at Binghamton

 and practical knowledge for the practice of the profession and/or for advancement

 to a doctoral program.
-In recognition of the high concentration of healthcare providers
+Recognizing the high concentration of healthcare providers

-in the greater Binghamton area, this program has been structured to serve both full-
+in the greater Binghamton area, Watson College has structured this program to serve

-and part-time graduate students.
-This program prepares individuals for professional
+both full- and part-time graduate students.
+This program prepares individuals for

-or leadership roles in various healthcare areas, including hospital operations management,
+professional or leadership roles in various healthcare areas, including hospital operations

-health systems engineering, health information technology and consulting.
-Students
+management, health systems engineering, health information technology and consulting.

-in this program will attain a wide variety of industrial and systems engineering tools
+Students in this program will attain a wide variety of industrial and systems engineering

-and skill sets, such as modeling and simulation, statistical process control, data
+tools and skill sets, such as modeling and simulation, statistical process control,

-science, reliability modeling, scheduling, human factors, and optimization, among
+data science, reliability modeling, scheduling, human factors and optimization, among

 Basic concepts in probability and statistics required in the modeling of random